fentec-project/gofe-wasm/readme.md

 Main.go contains function **risk** which uses GoFE to encrypt the vector **x** (more below).

-The following command grabs main.go and builds lib.wasm - a file that contains functions registered in Main.go and can be used by JavaScript:
+The following command grabs main.go and builds lib.wasm - a file that contains functions registered in main.go and can be used by JavaScript:

 ```
 GOOS=js GOARCH=wasm go build -o lib.wasm